litinoveweedle/hassio-addons-dev/taptap/DOCS.md

 ### Option: `taptap_serial`

-If you use Modbus to USB/Serial convertor connected to Home assistant server this will be it device file (probably /dev/ttyUSB0 or /dev/ttyACM0).
-If you use Modbus to Ethernet convertor this must not be filled!
+If you use Modbus to USB/Serial converter connected to Home assistant server this will be it device file (probably /dev/ttyUSB0 or /dev/ttyACM0).
+If you use Modbus to Ethernet converter this must not be filled!

 ### Option: `taptap_address`

-If you use Modbus to Ethernet convertor connected to Home assistant server this will be its IP address.
-If you use Modbus to Serial/USB convertor this must not be filled!
+If you use Modbus to Ethernet converter connected to Home assistant server this will be its IP address.
+If you use Modbus to Serial/USB converter this must not be filled!

 ### Option: `taptap_port`

-If you use Modbus to Ethernet convertor connected to Home assistant server this will be its TCP port, default is `502`.
+If you use Modbus to Ethernet converter connected to Home assistant server this will be its TCP port, default is `502`.

 ### Option: `taptap_module_ids`